jeffbass/com-yin-yang-ranch/README.md

 # Yin Yang Ranch website content lives here

-This repo contains the text and related files to generate the content for the Yin-Yang-Ranch website that is built using MkDocs and MkDocs Material.
+This repo contains the text and related files to generate the content for the **Yin-Yang-Ranch.com** website.
+It is built using MkDocs and MkDocs Material.

-This content is still being edited, so it will change from time to time.

-The live Yin-Yang-Ranch.com web address is still pointing to an older version.
+The site is hosted using GitHub Pages pointing to our custom domain.
-It will point to the content of this website when it gets more complete.

 My Yin Yang Ranch computer vision pipleline project is described [here](https://github.com/jeffbass/yin-yang-ranch).